INTRODUCING A CAREER PATHWAY OPPORTUNITY

 THE TAXI COUNCIL TAXI DRIVER TRAINING PROCESS

-Sessions can be by appointment at your chosen Taxi Company (Centralised Booking Service or CBS) or at the Taxi Council SA (TCSA).
+1) INFORMATION SESSION Sessions can be by appointment at your chosen Taxi Company (Centralised Booking Service or CBS) or at the Taxi Council SA (TCSA).
 The Taxi Council and the CBSs will provide you with all of the information required to get you on your way.
-The steps for driving with Suburban Taxis may be different, you will need to speak about your wishes when you attend the Taxi Council Information Session.
+The steps for driving with 13CABS may be different, you will need to speak about your wishes when you attend the Taxi Council Information Session.

 You will need to have a Medical and Police and Working with Children (DCSI), clearance before obtaining accreditation.
 Both applications are available on the following link which should be pasted into your URL: http://www.sa.gov.au/topics/transport-travel-and-motoring/transport-industry-services/taxi-and-passenger-transport/Driver-accreditation-for-large-or-small-passenger-vehicles

-This is a full day where, in the morning session, you will be given a short test from the Learner’s Kit and assessed on your English skills.
+This is a 1 ½ day course, held on Monday & Tuesday, where you will be given a short test from the Learner’s Kit and assessed on your English skills.
 This will be followed by learning about the regulations for the use of taxi dockets, taxi protocols, tourism and other important knowledge required by a good taxi driver.
-Once successfully completing Day 1 you will be given a Training Passport which you will take with you when applying for taxi driver accreditation at Accreditation and Licensing Branch of the DPTI.
-You will then need to make a booking for Day 2 at your chosen taxi network (CBS).

 Before you are given a PIN to drive a taxi you will be required to learn the following from your chosen CBS.
 This is a full day of learning where some of the topics covered are: • Customer Service • Service for people with disabilities, visually impaired, the frail and elderly. • Driver responsibilities and CBS policies and procedures. • Security camera and alarm systems. • MT Data functions and operation. • Using the communication system in a taxi cab. • Meter operations and functions. • Driver uniform standards. • Carry out financial transactions and retain records (includes manual dockets). • Pay ins and worksheets.
 Your personalised identification number (PIN) allows you to log on to the dispatch system at your CBS.
 They cannot allocate a PIN until you have completed their DAY 2 requirements.